Pylons/pyramid/docs/narr/hooks.rst

 Using The Before Render Event
 -----------------------------

-Subscribers to the :class:`repoze.interfaces.IBeforeRender` event may introspect the and modify the set of :term:`renderer globals` before they are passed to a :term:`renderer`.
+Subscribers to the :class:`pyramid.events.BeforeRender` event may introspect the and modify the set of :term:`renderer globals` before they are passed to a :term:`renderer`.
 This event object iself has a dictionary-like interface that can be used for this purpose.
 For example:

 .. code-block:: python
    :linenos:

-    from repoze.events import subscriber
+    from pyramid.events import subscriber
-    from pyramid.interfaces import IBeforeRender
+    from pyramid.events import BeforeRender

-    @subscriber(IBeforeRender)
+    @subscriber(BeforeRender)
     def add_global(event):
         event['mykey'] = 'foo'